Precision vs. Recall: Key Differences and Use Cases

 Definition of Recall

 Recall evaluates a model's effectiveness in identifying all positive instances.
 It's calculated by dividing true positives by the total actual positives.
-A model correctly detecting 80 out of 100 actual spam emails has a recall of 80%.
-High recall is crucial in scenarios where missing true positives is unacceptable, like in medical diagnoses.
+A model correctly detecting 80 out of 100 spam emails has a recall of 80%.
+High recall is crucial when missing true positives is unacceptable, like in medical diagnoses.

 The Mathematics Behind Precision and Recall